alpineduo/alpineduo.github.io/_posts/2020-11-01-tegelberg-weekend-hike-20.md

 : 1:25 hour

 Start
 : Parking lot at Tegelberg, paid.
-No overnight parking allowed, you better to part it somewhere nearby
+No overnight parking allowed, you better to park it somewhere nearby

 Duration
-: 9:50 hours
+: 11 hours (total)

 ## Activity view